samfar5161/simple_caesar_cipher/README.md

      It's simple to translate and I may get around to it.

 2. Encrypt Text
     - Takes a string of text and a key.
 Returns encrypted text.
-Not good at handling uppercase characters.
-I may get around to it.

 3. Decrypt Text
     - Takes a string of encrypted text and a key.
 Returns decrypted text.
-Also not good at handling uppercase characters.
-Again I may get around to it.

 4. Bruteforce Decrypt Text
     - Takes a string of encrypted text as the only argument.
 Decrypts the text 26 times with every possible key.
 Outputs all 26 decryptions.

-Again not good at uppercase.s
+2 additional functions have been added to deal with uppercase characters during the encryption/decryption process.
+They are called in the encrypt and decrypt methods.
+There is definitely a better way to handle this issue, but currently this works.

+1. get uppercase character index
+    - returns a list of where the uppercase characters are located in the text string so that they can be corrected by their index

+2. apply uppercase index
+    - makes the modifications.

+Probably going to add some more utility funcitons to handle numbers and some special characters.